tc39/proposal-temporal/docs/now.md

 **Parameters:**

-- `timeZone` (optional object or string): The time zone to get the current date and time in, as a `Temporal.TimeZone` object, an object implementing the [time zone protocol](./timezone.md#custom-time-zones), or a string.
+- `timeZone` (optional string or `Temporal.ZonedDateTime`): The time zone to get the current date and time in, as a time zone identifier, or a `Temporal.ZonedDateTime` object whose time zone will be used.
   If not given, the current system time zone will be used.

 **Returns:** a `Temporal.ZonedDateTime` object representing the current system date, time, time zone, and time zone offset.